-Notice also that the application name and icon both appear at the top of the window.
+Notice also that the application name and icon both appear at the top of the window and in the taskbar.

-- 7. Test some of the menu options and then click Exit The Database. - Tip You can also specify additional actions to take place when the database is opened by placing them in a macro called Autoexec.
+- 7. Test some of the menu options and then click Exit Database. - Tip You can also specify additional actions to take place when the database is opened by placing them in a macro called Autoexec.
 For example, you could create a macro that opens several forms at startup.